wp-plugins/wunderground/readme.txt

 == Frequently Asked Questions ==

+= Where is the settings page? =

+Version 2.0 got rid of the default settings page; now shortcodes and widgets are configured individually.

 = My forecast looks different! =

 Version 2.0 made lots of changes as to how the forecast is displayed.
-You can download the last update of the "1.x" version of the plugin here: **Version 1.2.5.1](https://downloads.wordpress.org/plugin/wunderground.1.2.5.1.zip)**
+You can download the last update of the "1.x" version of the plugin here: **[Version 1.2.5.1](https://downloads.wordpress.org/plugin/wunderground.1.2.5.1.zip)**

 = How do I use my own icons? =